 Divorce

 Whether your situation is best served by litigation or mediation, Jennifer Espronceda is committed to helping you get the result you want.
 A family law attorney is a vital resource when working out matters of asset division or what will become of the family home.
-You have rights in the divorce process, and you deserve straight answers about the time frame, cost, and possible outcomes of your case.
+You have rights in the divorce process, and you deserve straight answers about your case’s time frame, cost, and possible outcomes.
 Jennifer Espronceda will help you through the process so you can move forward with life.

 Child Custody

-This can be one of the most difficult, even heart-wrenching, aspects of divorce.
-Jennifer Espronceda will advocate for your parental rights to ensure that your children are raised in a fit and caring home.
+This can be one of divorce’s most difficult, even heart-wrenching, aspects.
+Jennifer Espronceda will advocate for your parental rights to ensure your children are raised in a fit and caring home.
+If you are worried about how a divorce will affect your children and how to ensure you can still be involved in their lives, family lawyers who practice law with years of Texas family law experience are the right choice.

 Child Visitation

-If you do not have custody of your children after a divorce, a San Antonio family law attorney can be your best ally.
-You deserve the opportunity to see your children regularly, and Jennifer Espronceda will fight for your right not to miss out on important events, holidays, or regular overnight stays.
+If you do not have custody of your children after a divorce, a San Antonio family law attorney can be your best ally in all child support matters.
+You deserve the opportunity to see your children regularly, and Jennifer Espronceda, who has been practicing family law for decades, will fight for your right not to miss out on important events, holidays, or regular overnight stays.
 The State of Texas believes that children flourish when they have a healthy relationship with both parents.
 Jennifer Espronceda thinks so, too.
+San Antonio, Texas, family law attorneys will create the necessary legal documents to ensure that you can have the right to visit your children according to the Texas family code.

 Child Support

-Both parents should share in the responsibility of raising children.
-Time and nurturing is a big part of that.
+Both parents should share the responsibility of raising children.
+Time and nurturing are a big part of that.
 Financial support is another.
-A San Antonio family law attorney like Jennifer Espronceda will work hard in support of your children’s right to appropriate financial support from both parents.
-Proper financial support is a key first step to a healthy, happy upbringing.
+A San Antonio family law attorney like Jennifer Espronceda will work hard to support your children’s right to appropriate financial support from both parents.
+In a child custody case, proper financial support is a key first step to a healthy, happy upbringing.

 Spousal Support